K-B-J/athleap/README.md

 # ATHLEAP

 This is a project made by [Kevin Joshi](https://github.com/KevinJ-hub) & [Kaushal Binjola](https://github.com/KaushalBinjola).
 It is hosted on [Heroku](https://www.heroku.com), you can check it out [here](https://athleap.herokuapp.com).
-Database used is MongoDB which is hosted on [MongoDB Atlas](https://www.mongodb.com/atlas/database) and various dependencies like [PHPMailer](https://github.com/PHPMailer/PHPMailer) & [Confetti JS](https://github.com/Agezao/confetti-js) have been used.
+Database used is MongoDB which is hosted on [MongoDB Atlas](https://www.mongodb.com/atlas/database) and various dependencies like [PHPMailer](https://github.com/PHPMailer/PHPMailer) ✉️ & [Confetti JS](https://github.com/Agezao/confetti-js) 🎊 have been used.
-It is a php based web app that can help you track the amount of calories you have burnt in majorly three types of fitness activities which are Gym, Yoga and Running.
-You will also be awarded with FCoins (Fitness Coins) based on your performance which then can be used to claim prizes from the shop.
+It is a **Php based web app** that can help you **track the amount of calories you have burnt** 🔥 in majorly three types of fitness activities which are Gym 🏋️, Yoga 🧘 and Running 🏃.
+You will also be awarded with FCoins 🪙 (Fitness Coins) based on your performance which then can be used to claim prizes 🎁 from the shop.

 > **NOTE:** Since the app is hosted for free on heroku it goes to sleep on 30 mins of inactivity so there might be a possibility that the app takes a few seconds to load INITIALLY so please be patient.